lab-79/dspec/README.md

 will be to convert some collection of data interfaces to:

 1. To Datomic schema attributes that will be added to the Datomic schema.
-2. To app data datoms in `:db.part/user` (or specified partition).
-3. To validation output that specifies if a vector of interfaces is invalid or in what ways they are invalid.
+2. To validation output that specifies if a vector of interfaces is invalid or in what ways they are invalid.

 Architecturally, we convert all data interfaces into a single intermediate AST